 Have you ever wondered how to lose weight on a vegan diet effectively?
 It takes a lot of self-discipline and hard work, but it is definitely possible to eat plant-based and lose weight.

 Some people actually say that it is easier to lose weight as a vegan, especially if this is a drastic lifestyle and eating change for you.
 Plant-Based vegans stick to eating only whole foods, which are healthier and tend to aid in weight loss.
-These foods include vegetables, legumes, whole grains, lentils, whole grains, and plant-based protein such as tofu.
+These foods include vegetables, legumes, whole grains, lentils, whole grains, and plant-based proteins such as tofu and tempeh.

-In this article, we’ll go over the pros and cons of a vegan diet, why you may gain weight instead of losing it, and the dos and don’ts of which foods to eat for weight loss on a vegan diet.
-By the end of this article, you’ll have the tips and tricks that you need to start a plant-based weight loss plan!
+In this article, we’ll go over the pros and cons of a vegan diet for weight loss, why you may gain weight instead of losing it, and the dos and don’ts of which foods to eat for weight loss on a vegan diet.
+If you’re switching to a vegan diet, you may want to consider a vegan multivitamin supplement to ensure you get all the nutrients your body needs.
+By the end of this article, you’ll have the tips and tricks you need to start a plant-based weight loss plan!

 - Is it easier to lose weight as a vegan?

 - What is a vegan diet?